 - There are a number of legal claims currently outstanding against the Council.
-Where a reliable estimate can be made and it's probable the Council will be required to settle the obligation, these have been included as provisions within the Council's Balance Sheet.
-Where it has not been possible to establish a reliable estimate or the probability of settlement, the claims have been accounted for as contingent liabilities; - There is a high degree of uncertainty about future levels of funding for local government.
-The Council has determined, however, that this uncertainty is not yet sufficient to provide an indication that its assets may be impaired as a result of (for example) reduced maintenance:

-- The Council has entered into a number of lease arrangements with a variety of lease terms.
-These arrangements are accounted for as operating leases.
-The Council has considered the tests under IAS17 and concluded that there is no transfer of the risks and rewards of ownership. - The Council has classified the measurement basis of its available for sale financial instruments as fair value through profit or loss.
-During 2019/20 the unrealised loss recognised in the CIES was £49.1m; and - The Council is deemed to control the services provided under the PFI for the Anderson High School and also to control the residual value at the end of the agreement.
+Where a reliable estimate can be made, these have been included as provisions within the Council's Balance Sheet.
+Where it has not been possible to establish a reliable estimate, the claims have been accounted for as contingent liabilities; - There is a high degree of uncertainty about future levels of funding for local government.
+The Council has determined, however, that this uncertainty is not yet sufficient to provide an indication that its assets may be impaired as a result of (for example) reduced maintenance; - The Council has classified the measurement basis of its available for sale financial instruments as fair value through profit or loss.
+During 2019/20 the unrealised loss recognised in the CIES was £49.1m; - The Council has considered the impairment loss on its financial assets based on the expected credit loss model as per IFRS 9.
+A simplified approach has been used to make a judgement on the impairment loss of £300k on trade receivables assessed on the basis of historical experience adjusted to reflect current conditions and forecasts of future conditions.
+The probability of default approach has been used to make a judgement on the impairment loss of £6k on economic loans; and - The Council is deemed to control the services provided under the PFI for the Anderson High School and also to control the residual value at the end of the agreement.
 The accounting policies for PFI have been applied to this arrangement (valued at net book value of £42.8m at 31 March 2020) which is recognised as Property, Plant and Equipment on the Council's Balance Sheet.